yuvraajsj18/Operating-Systems/notes/threads/threads.md

   - A thread library.
   - May be provided either as user-level or kernel level.
   - A POSIX standard (IEEE 1003.1c) API for thread creation and synchronization.
-  - Specification, not implementation
+  - Specification, not an implementation
-  - **API** specifies behaviour of the thread library, implementation is up to development of the library.
+  - **API** specifies the behavior of the thread library, implementation is up to the development of the library.
   - Common in UNIX operating systems (Solaris, Linux, Mac OS X).

 - Example: